zainafzal88/blog/_posts/2020-08-30-commenting-system-blog.md

 description: This is a walkthrough of how I built my commenting system for my blog with ASP.NET Core Web API and AWS DynamoDB using SAM
 date:   2020-08-30
 ---
-I wanted to create a commenting system for my blog instead of using an existing one in order to learn how it’s build which was the idea of my friend Paul.
+I wanted to create a commenting system for my blog.
+My friend Paul encouraged me to build my own instead of using an off-the-shelve one.
+I thought it will be a good exercise to know how the commenting system are actually built.
+Below I share the steps involved in getting this system up and running!

 ## What's Covered
 * Serverless Template